victor-Lopez25/template_engine/template_files/SDL3/README_hotreload.md

 If for any reason you want to not hot reload, you can run `nob(.exe) nohotreload` and it'll #include app.c instead of linking dynamically to it.
 Why?
 You might want this for release builds.

-Only hlsl shaders supported for now.
-Will soon try to support vulkan (glsl) shaders, probably won't support metal shaders but it should still work on macos with other shaders.

 ## Dependencies

 On windows, vendored.